mvnaol2026/Gravity-Does-Not-Exist/EN/06_chapters_17-20.md

 This is how official science explains it:
 **1. The Geometric Explanation: The Concept of the "Flow of Lines of Force"**

-In macro-physics, the 1/r<sup>2</sup> law is explained via an abstract gravitational field, which is conceptually visualized in the form of "lines of force" diverging like a fan from a mass in all directions.
+In macro-physics, the **1/r<sup>2</sup>** law is explained via an abstract gravitational field, which is conceptually visualized in the form of "lines of force" diverging like a fan from a mass in all directions.
 •	The official argument: Imagine that a mass emits imaginary lines of force from within itself.
 These lines pierce the space surrounding the body.
-The surface area of a sphere through which they pass at a distance (r) is equal to **4πr<sup>2</sup>**.
+The surface area of a sphere through which they pass at a distance (**r**) is equal to **4πr<sup>2</sup>**.
 The further we move away from the body, the greater the surface area over which these lines are distributed.
-Consequently, the "density" or concentration of the lines of force per unit of area decreases strictly proportionally to the square of the sphere's radius, 1/r2.
-Lesser density of lines means weaker attraction.
+Consequently, the "density" or concentration of the lines of force per unit of area decreases strictly proportionally to the square of the sphere's radius, **1/r<sup>2</sup>.** Lesser density of lines means weaker attraction.

 •	The dead end and deception: This explanation functions only if these "lines of force" are material and physically flow out of the body (like jets of water from a fire hose).
 Yet official science declares that the vacuum is empty and the field is a non-material substance.
 An absurdity arises: in what manner is the "density" of non-material, abstract geometric lines capable of performing mechanical work and pulling planets?
 Science borrowed its geometry from Faraday (who believed in a material medium) but threw the medium itself away, leaving empty mathematical rays in a vacuum.